hashicorp/terraform-plugin-framework/docs/design/schemas.md

 The new framework should guide users toward the proper use of block and attribute types.
 For example, it should be obvious to users when they can use `Optional`, `Computed`, and `Sensitive` when using block, collection, and structural Terraform types.
 This is an infamous difficulty which `helper/schema` does not help users to navigate.

 Like other implementation details of any `framework.Schema` type, the way the framework structures its types, or perhaps throws errors when an invalid combination of attributes and flags is attempted, is out of scope for this document - however, there may need to be some tradeoff here between brevity and helpfulness.

+## Recommendations

+We have decided to ask users to implement a `GetSchema` method, on the theory that we can always provide an embed or helper type for that behavior in the future.
+We have also decided we would like to wrap the terraform-plugin-go in a framework-specific type, to provide us with opportunities to abstract some of the protocol verbosity away.